-- 1. Loosen the Miter Knob by turning it approximately 2 turns counterclockwise. - Press down the Miter Lock to unlock the Table.
-While holding the Miter Lock down, move the Table to the desired angle. - 3.
-The Miter Angle Indicator will indicate the selected angle.
-While the Miter Lock is released, the table will lock into place at often used miter angles, including 22.5°, 30°, 45°, and 90° on both left and right sides. - 4.
-Tighten the Miter Knob after adjusting the miter angle. - 5.
-With the Table adjusted to the desired angle, place the workpiece flush against the Fence, secure it with the Clamp and make the cut.
+- 1. Loosen the Miter Lock Knob by turning it one or two turns counterclockwise. - 2.
+Pull up on the Miter Detent Lever to unlock the Table.
+While holding the Detent Lever up, move the Table to the desired angle. - The Miter Angle Indicator will indicate the selected angle.
+While the Miter Detent Lever is released, the table will lock into place at often used miter angles, including 15°, 22.5°, 30°, and 45° on both left and right sides. - 4.
+To override the pre-set detents (stops) for micro adjustments at any angle, pull up on the Miter Detent Lever and adjust Table to any position on the miter scale. - 5.
+Tighten the Miter Lock Knob after adjusting the miter angle.

+6. With the Table adjusted to the desired angle, place the workpiece flush against the Fence, secure it with the Clamp and make the cut.